D18THDAY/myCustomGridWebsite/README.md

 # myCustomGridWebsite
-This website demonstrates the power of CSS Rows and Columns.
+This "Responsive" website demonstrates the power of CSS Rows and Columns.